 There are some easy hacks that can improve your onboarding process.
 Simple things like keeping their desk ready on the first day of an employee or treating him/ her to lunch on the first day can go a long way in building a positive impression.
 You can also ease the onboarding process by using HRMS software to get the paperwork completed even before the joining date.
 By getting paperwork done before joining, not only does it make easier for employees, but they also save crucial time during onboarding.
 You can accomplish this by using HRMantra’s HR payroll software which has the onboarding module to upload documents.

 As generic as this might sound, a key responsibility as an HR person is for you to be available to your employees.
 Be there to listen to what your employees have to say, the feedback they have to give and their complaints regarding work.
 Listening and acting on their feedback is key to being a good HR.
 Especially in the case of new employees, your responsibility is to ensure that their pain points are addressed, lest they decide to leave because of that.

 You can use your HRMS software here as well.
 Most HRMS software solutions have feedback modules where employees can fill out feedback forms (anonymously or otherwise).
 You can also perform one-on-one sessions, in periodic basis, and create a safe space for employees to vent and talk about the things that bother them at work.

-With our suggestions, your hiring process should get better by leaps and bounds.
+With our suggestions for recruitment tips , your hiring process should get better by leaps and bounds.
 So put on the cape, slap on your hero symbol and get ready, its time to be a recruitment superhero!